-A brief history of Kirkland's tree code is provided in the June 28, 2018 Planning Commission (PC) meeting memo on pages 1 and 2.
-How the code is applied is described in the same memo on pages 4-10.
-The challenges of administering Kirkland's tree code from the public, developer and staff point of view are described on pages 10-11.
+Attachment 1 summarizes the most basic requirements of KZC 95.
+How the code is applied is described in the June 28, 2018 PC memo on pages 4-10.
+The challenges of administering Kirkland's tree code from the public, developer and staff point of view are described in the same memo on pages 10-11.